frost-testzone/flashing_instructions/README.md

 adb sideload rom.zip
 ```

-• Click yes on the prompt that comes after sideloading rom.zip
+- Click yes on the prompt that comes after sideloading rom.zip

+- Click Reboot System Now

 ### Only if you flashed gapps in clean installation

+- Don't Reboot To System

 - Select Apply Update